Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 	 warnings etc. as the different dumps contain redundant information.
 The warnings can safely be ignored.
-  8. Backup and restore: See `/var/CPbackup/RESTORE_INFORMATION/README`, the directory may be collected on a daily basis with e.t. `rsync`
+  8. Backup and restore: See `/var/CPbackup/RESTORE_INFORMATION/README`, the directory may be collected on a daily basis with e.g. `rsync`

 ### Apache / NGINX configuration